Midlife Hormone Changes: Influencing quality of life and long term health

 • Local estrogen or DHEA therapies are effective.

-• Often linked to sleep disruption or hormonal effects.
+• Often linked to sleep disruption or hormonal effects- particularly if not experienced at earlier life stages.

-• Estrogen loss leads to dryness, thinning hair, and collagen loss.
+• Estrogen loss amplifies skin aging, thinning hair, and loss of muscle mass.

 The Live Young Approach